Funemployment-Games/rpgproject/README.md

 World Map
 * Basic navigation - done
-* Ability to enter locations - in progress
+* Ability to enter locations - works
-* Impassable terrain - in progress
+* Impassable terrain - can be defined with meta tiles
 * Ocean - in progress
 * River - in Progress
 * Map wrap - in progress, the map wraps but the camera stops at edges so its kinda wonky.